Wallace Yan

 Wallace Yan de Souza Barreto (born 8 February 2005), known as Wallace Yan, is a Brazilian professional footballer who plays as a forward for Campeonato Brasileiro Série A club Flamengo.

 Club career

 Born in Rio de Janeiro, Wallace Yan began his career with Ferroviária, but was loaned to Flamengo in June 2022.
 He later signed a permanent deal with the club in February 2023, and helped the under-20 side to win the 2024 U-20 Copa Libertadores (being the top scorer of the competition) and the 2024 Under-20 Intercontinental Cup.

 Wallace Yan made his first team debut on 27 January 2024, coming on as a late substitute for Petterson in a 0–0 Campeonato Carioca away draw against Portuguesa-RJ.
 His Série A debut occurred on 22 September, as he replaced fellow youth graduate Lorran in a 3–2 away loss to Grêmio, as head coach Tite opted to line up several reserve players.

+Throughout 2025, the young forward endured a turbulent season and ended up losing ground in Filipe Luís's rotations.
+Over the course of the year, he appeared in 33 matches, though he was part of the starting lineup in only six of them.
+Despite lacking his desired consistency, he managed to contribute seven goals and four assists to the Flamengo attack.